└───test_and_benchmark └───libshared └───inc └───libshared libshared_porting_abstraction_layer_compiler.h

 Windows kernel mode threads are unique in that the thread function returns void.
 As such, two problems are presented; firstly, the existing code, which is cross-platform and so has thread functions which return a variable, often attempts to declare on the stack a variable of the type libshared_pal_thread_return_t, which is set to a value during the course of operation and then returned.
 However, if libshared_pal_thread_return_t is void, then the compiler throws an error, because it is not possible to declare variables of type void.
 Secondly, the return from the thread function must be empty - where all the existing threads are returning a value or variable.

-To solve this, one define (this define) and one macro (LIBSHARED_PAL_THREAD_RETURN_CAST) are provided.
+To solve this, one define (LIBSHARED_PAL_THREAD_RETURN_TYPE) and this macro are provided.
 This define provides for Windows kernel a harmless type which will permit the thread function code to compile.
-The macro LIBSHARED_PAL_THREAD_RETURN_CAST wraps the return argument and on Windows kernel, consumes it - makes it disappear - by being an empty macro.
+This macro wraps the return argument and on Windows kernel, consumes it - makes it disappear - by being an empty macro.
 On other platforms, the macro itself disappears, leaving just its argument, which then gives us what we want in both cases.